Knowing the Difference between Pure and Combined Physics

 5. Seek For Additional Help From Secondary Physics Tutors

 There are several reasons why students do not ask questions in school.
 They are either shy, succumb to peer pressure in fear of looking silly, or just find difficulties in forming their questions in the first place.
 For more information, you may read this article.
 Now, what should you do if you are falling back in class or really just don’t understand?
 Do not suffer in silence, seek for additional help with private Physics tuition.
 A 1-1 Secondary Physics home tutor can dedicate all his/her attention to helping you with your weak areas and answer all the doubts you may have.
 There are many experienced Secondary Physics tutors who are aware of common misconceptions that students have and will be able to help you excel in your Physics O/N Level examination eventually.
-For more information on why you should hire a Secondary Physics tutor, you may have a look at this article here!

 The O/N Levels is a very important milestone for all Secondary students – your results affect your future career pathway.
 But do you know why it is very important to ace your Physics O/N Levels examination?
 Certain Polytechnic and University courses require Physics as a pre-requisite subject.
 Without taking this subject or failing in this subject, their application to these certain courses will be denied.
 This then limits the student’s choices pf prospective courses and closes up career pathways in the Science-related fields, such as Electrical Engineering or Aeronautical Engineering.